jdmonin/JSettlers2/doc/Readme.developer.md

 ### Project layout

 This project uses gradle or ant (or IDEs) to build.
-For developer familiarity, the project uses the directory structure/layout of a maven/gradle project. v2.0.00 and newer versions will use gradle to build.
-The 1.x.xx versions 1.x.xx used ant; 2.0.00 is transitional.
+For developer familiarity, the project uses the directory structure/layout of a maven/gradle project. v2 and newer versions use gradle to build.
+The 1.x.xx versions used ant.

 Also see the "Build Setup and Results" section.